ophub/amlogic-s9xxx-openwrt/build_kernel/README.md

-# Build OpenWrt's Armbian kernel for Phicomm-N1 & S905x3-Boxs
+# Build OpenWrt's amlogic-s9xxx kernel for Phicomm-N1 & S905x3-Boxs

 If you use Phicomm N1 & S905x3-Boxs to install OpenWrt, you must know ‘Flippy’.
 He provides many versions of openwrt firmware for Phicomm-N1 & S905x3-Boxs and shares his series of Armbian kernels.
 If you have heard of ‘Flippy’ for the first time, you can find it through a search engine, E.g: ***` Flippy n1 `***